gryphoncommand/ToastRhino/README.md

 2. Install Gradle plugin for Netbeans (Go to `Tools -> Plugins -> Available Plugins` and search `Gradle JavaEE`.
 Install that plugin, restart netbeans).
 3. Install FRC Netbeans plugin (Go to `Tools -> Plugins -> Settings` and click `Add` for name, use something like `FRC Plugins`, and for the url, use `http://first.wpi.edu/FRC/java/netbeans/update/Release/updates.xml` Restart netbeans).
 4. Go to `Tools -> Options -> Miscellaneous -> FRC Configuration` and set `Team Number` to `3966`.
+5. Open the repo using `File -> Open Project`
-5. Now you can click the large green button in Netbeans, and it runs `gradlew clean build`
+6. Now you can click the large green button in Netbeans, and it runs `gradlew clean build`